tiacsys/bridle/boards/shields/rpi_pico_lcd/doc/index.rst

       .. include:: /boards/shields/rpi_pico_lcd/doc/waveshare_pico_lcd_2/pinouts.rsti

+   .. group-tab:: Waveshare Pico ResTouch LCD 3.5

+      .. include:: /boards/shields/rpi_pico_lcd/doc/waveshare_pico_restouch_lcd_3_5/pinouts.rsti

 Utilization
 ***********

 This shields can be used with any development board, shield, or snippet that provides a Devicetree node with the :dtcompatible:`raspberrypi,pico-header-r3` property for the compatibility.
-In particular, the SPI1 bus and some GPIO signals on pins 11 to 19 of this edge connector must be free for communication with the LCD on the shields.
-The shields also provide the special Devicetree label :devicetree:`&rpipico_spi_lcd` for this purpose.
+In particular, the SPI1 bus and some GPIO signals on pins 11 to 19 (20) of this edge connector must be free for communication with the LCD on the shields.
+The shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_lcd` and :devicetree:`&lcd_panel` for this purpose.

+For shields with touchscreen support, the GPIO signals on pins 21 and 22 of the edge connector must also be free for communication with the touchscreen controller on the shield.
+The shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_tsc` and :devicetree:`&tsc_panel` for this purpose.

+For shields with TF/microSD card slot, the GPIO signal on pin 29 of the edge connector must also be free for communication with the card on the shield over SDHC/SPI.
+The shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_sdc` and :devicetree:`&sdhc_spi` for this purpose.
+In case of the SDHC/SDIO mode the GPIO signals on pins 7 and 24 to 29 must be free for communication with the card over a 4-bit SDHC/SDIO interface.
+But this is not yet supported and may need changes on the shield hardware.

 Programming
 ===========